YoloNomy/YoloNomy.github.io/_thermo/statistical/canonical.md

 This can be understand again by looking at the above figure $p_i(E_i)$.
 With increasing values of $\langle E\rangle$ (and thus of $T$), we see that the $p_i$ curves become flatter and flatter, getting closer and closer to an equiprobable distribution (which would be a flat line).
 At high temperature, all energy state (very high and very low) become equally accessible.
 The lack of information, disorder and lack of predibility are thus maximum, which correspond to a high entropy state.

 Another way to see this is as follows.
-Assuming that $S$ and $E$ are suitable functions for the inverse derivative theorem (link), we can express
+Assuming that $S$ and $\langle E \rangle$ are suitable functions for the inverse derivative theorem (link), we can express

 $$ \beta =  \frac{\partial S}{\partial \langle E \rangle}$$